Identification of single-input-single-output quantum linear systems: Transfer function identifiability

 \begin{exmp} Consider a SISO PQLS $(C, \Omega)$ and let $z_1, z_2, \dots ,z_m$ be the eigenvalues of $A=-i\Omega-\frac{1}{2}C^{\dag}C$.
 Then the transfer function is given by

 Now, comparing each term in the product with the transfer function of a SISO system of one mode, i.e.,

-it is clear that each represents the transfer function of a bona-fide PQLS with hamiltonian and coupling parameters given by $\Omega_i=-\mathrm{Im}(z_i)$ and $1/2|c_i|^2=-\mathrm{Re}(z_i)$.
-This realisation of the transfer function is a cascade of optical cavities.
-Furthermore, we note that the order of the elements in the series product is irrelevant; in fact a differing order can be achieved by a change of basis on the system space (see Section \ref{identifiability}). \end{exmp}
+it is clear that each represents the transfer function of a bona-fide PQLS with Hamiltonian and coupling parameters given by $\Omega_i=-\mathrm{Im}(z_i)$ and $1/2|c_i|^2=-\mathrm{Re}(z_i)$.
+This realization of the transfer function is a cascade of optical cavities.
+Furthermore, we note that the order of the elements in the series product is irrelevant; in fact a differing order can be achieved by a change of basis on the system space (see Sec. \ref{identifiability}). \end{exmp}

-In actual fact this result enables us to find a system realisation directly from the transfer function, thus offering a parallel strategy to the realisation method in Section \ref{id:method} for passive systems.
-Note that a similar brute-force approach for finding a cascade realisation of a general SISO system is also possible.
-However, the active case is more involved than the passive case, as the transfer function is characterised by two quantities, $ \Xi_-(s)$ and $\Xi_+(s)$, rather than just one.
-For this reason and also that Section \ref{id:method} indeed already offers a viable realisation anyway, we do not discuss the result here.
+In actual fact this result enables us to find a system realization directly from the transfer function, thus offering a parallel strategy to the realization method in Sec. \ref{id:method} for passive systems.
+Note that a similar brute-force approach for finding a cascade realization of a general SISO system is also possible.
+However, the active case is more involved than the passive case, as the transfer function is characterized by two quantities, $ \Xi_-(s)$ and $\Xi_+(s)$, rather than just one.
+For this reason and also that Sec. \ref{id:method} indeed already offers a viable realization anyway, we do not discuss the result here.